-2.1 This Guideline is made in accordance with section 10(b) of the FIA and section 278(1) of the IA and applies to financial institutions as defined in section 3 of this Guideline.

-2.2 The Guideline may also be implemented by any other financial entity identified as presenting a financial stability risk in accordance with the Central Bank's Framework for the Resolution of Systemic Financial Institutions, whether or not regulated by the Central Bank3.

-2.3 The Financial Stability Board in its Key Attributes states that "the recovery plan serves as a guide to the recovery of a distressed firm.
-The recovery plan should include measures to reduce the risk profile of a firm and conserve capital, as well as strategic options, such as the divestiture of
+- 2.1 This Guideline is made in accordance with section 10(b) of the FIA and section 278(1) of the IA and applies to financial institutions as defined in section 3 of this Guideline. - 2.2 The Guideline may also be implemented by any other financial entity which may pose a financial stability risk whether or not regulated by the Central Bank3. - 2.3 The Financial Stability Board in its Key Attributes states that "the recovery plan serves as a guide to the recovery of a distressed firm.
+The recovery plan should include measures to reduce the risk profile of a firm and conserve capital, as well as strategic options, such as the divestiture of business lines and restructuring of liabilities."
+The Central Bank, therefore, expects financial institutions to undertake recovery planning so that they are ready for periods of financial stress, can stabilise their financial position, and can recover from financial losses.
+Financial institutions should have several recovery options and maintain and test their plans.
+Governance of the plan should be clearly defined and financial institutions should have effective processes to identify and report the risks affecting their ability to recover.

-Financial Stability Board: Recovery and Resolution Planning for Systemically Important Financial Institutions: Guidance on Identification of Critical Functions and Critical Shared Services, July 16, 2013; and Key Attributes of Effective Resolution Regimes for Financial Institutions, October 15, 2014.

-2 European Central Bank: Guidelines on the minimum list of qualitative and quantitative recovery plan indicators, May 6, 2015; and Office of the Comptroller of the Currency: Recovery Planning, April 2018.